First published by Practical Law Company.

 - Improving the market’s attractiveness to investors.

-Changes to the regulatory framework introduced by the EML include reforms to market structure and operation (such as the establishment of a wholesale energy trading market), as well as practical reforms (such as licensing procedures).
+Changes to the regulatory framework introduced by the EML include reforms to market structure and operation (for example, the establishment of a wholesale energy trading market), as well as practical reforms (for example,licensing procedures).

-A notable change was the establishment of the Energy Markets Operation Joint Stock Company (Enerji Piyasaları İşletme Anonim Şirketi, (EPİAŞ)).
+Energy Stock Market (EPİAŞ).
+A notable change was the establishment of the Energy Markets Operation Joint Stock Company (Enerji Piyasaları İşletme Anonim Şirketi) (EPİAŞ).
 Under the EML, market operation activities are no longer carried out by the Market Financial Conciliation Centre (as under the EMRA Law), but rather by the newly established EPİAŞ.
-From the second quarter of 2014 onwards, EPİAŞ will operate the wholesale electricity markets, including financial conciliation activities for these markets.
+EPİAŞ will be authorised to operate the wholesale electricity markets, including financial conciliation activities for these markets.
 Market operation activities are defined under the EML and the right to undertake them becomes subject to obtaining a market operation licence from the EMRA.
-EPİAŞ’ organisational structure and working principles will be defined in secondary regulation, but the EMRA has not announced an expected date for this regulation yet.

-A recent development under the EML is electricity generation without generation licences.
-Provided certain requirements outlined in the EML are met, some renewable electricity generation plants are exempt from having to obtain a generation licence from the EMRA and incorporate a company (see Question 7).
-Consequently, barriers to developing small scale renewable generation plants are being reduced.
+Provided certain requirements outlined in the EML are met, some renewable electricity generation plants are exempt from having to obtain a generation licence from the EMRA and incorporate a company.
+Most importantly, the capacity threshold adopted to be exempt from licence obligations has been increased from 500kWh to 1MW.
+The Council of Ministers is authorised to increase this threshold up to 2.5MW (paragraph 2 of Article 14 of the EML) (see Question 7).
+As a result, barriers to developing small scale renewable generation plants are being reduced.

-The EML also introduced a preliminary licence requirement for the commencement of generation activities.
-The preliminary licence framework provides limited authorisation to generation licence applicants, in order for them to:
+Other features of the EML.
+The EML also introduced a pre-licence requirement for the commencement of generation activities.
+The pre-licence framework provides limited authorisation to generation licence applicants, in order for them to:

 - Obtain the approvals, permissions, licences and similar authorisations needed to start the generation plant investments.